Loading…

 For subject-specific resources, AI also helps with:

-For tutors specialising in language tuition, our AI for language schools piece covers patterns that transfer cleanly.
+For tutors specialising in language tuition, our AI for language schools piece covers patterns that transfer cleanly, and the same prep workflows work just as well for art teachers running practical lessons.

 Marking essays is the single most time-consuming task for English and humanities tutors.
 AI helps without replacing your judgement.